-BoI okays B200bn of investments
+BOI okays B200bn of investments

 GSA Data Centre 02 Co, a joint venture between Gulf Energy Development, Singapore Telecommunications and Advanced Info Service, is allocating 13.5 billion baht to build a data centre with an IT load of 35 megawatts in Chon Buri.

-Beijing Haoyang Could Data Technology will invest 72.7 billion baht to develop a data centre facility which requires 300MW of electricity in Rayong.
+Beijing Haoyang Could Data Technology will invest 72.7 billion baht to develop a data centre facility which requires 300MW of electricity in Rayong province.

 Singapore-based Empyrion Digital will spend 4.72 billion baht setting up a data centre in Bangkok with an IT load of 12MW.